 The Patient Visit Summary is an “end-of-visit” clinical summary report.
-It details everything that happened during an appointment.
-The report also includes an overview of other patient medical information.
+It details everything that happened during an appointment or other encounter.
+The report optionally includes an overview of other patient medical information.
 You can also customize what appears on the report and configure special components which will include patient instructions and other information.

 This report is a feature required for HHS ONC certification, and by providing it you meet a Meaningful Use Measure.